rkp8/SmartGymsScheduleManager/README.md

 # Smart Gyms Schedule Manager

 >This is a Spring Boot Web Application to manage and schedule appointments between gym trainers and members.
-It has many features such as automatic invoicing, email notifications, appointment cancelation, trainer working plans etc.
+It has many features such as automatic invoicing, email notifications, appointment cancellation, trainer working plans etc.

 This project is based on the work of Slabiak: https://github.com/slabiak/AppointmentScheduler.git